waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     1. Moving to a different part of the forest does NOT reset the puzzle.
     2. Leaving the map and immediately returning does NOT reset the puzzle.
     3. A 'hard reset' by visiting a Pokémon Center in another town does not reset the puzzle.
-    4. Talking to the apprentice after scaring the Farfetch'd away does NOT reset the puzzle.
-    5. Leaving the Ilex Forest map entirely and returning does NOT reset the puzzle.
+    4. Leaving the Ilex Forest map entirely and returning does NOT reset the puzzle.
-    4. Talking to the apprentice after scaring the Farfetch'd away does NOT reset the puzzle.
+    5. Talking to the apprentice after scaring the Farfetch'd away does NOT reset the puzzle.

 ### Ruins of Alph Puzzle
 - **Objective:** Solve the sliding stone panel puzzle.